 The company I've chosen to add to the portfolio has a dividend yield of more than 6% and an unbroken 30-year record of dividend payments (although this has included some cuts).

 In my view, this company's shares currently look affordably priced on a medium-term view.
 Its operating margin and ROCE have averaged almost 15% since 2007, and its balance sheet has a decent net cash position.

 Although this business faces clear cyclical risks, its share price has already fallen by 40% this year.
 I think this has priced in a degree of caution.

 This is a stock (and a sector) that I've been mulling over for some time.
 I've decided that I'm now comfortable investing – as always, with a long-term view in mind.

-The remainder of post is only available to free subscribers, who also get full access to my quality dividend model portfolio.
+The remainder of post is only available to paid subscribers, who also get full access to my quality dividend model portfolio.